target-ready-2023/library-system-ui/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+To test the application if you have any unit test cases
 ### `npm test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+To build the Prod ready code
 ### `npm run build`

 Builds the app for production to the `build` folder.\